yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-fastmem/index.md

 <!--more-->
 &nbsp;

-This is now available in the latest yuzu Early Access build (1759 and newer) and we intend to make this available in Mainline builds very soon.
+This is now available in the latest yuzu Early Access build (1759 or newer) and we intend to make this available in Mainline builds very soon.
 As always, we ask that you test various games with these builds and if you encounter any issues, bugs, or crashes, please reach out to us via the [Discord](https://discord.gg/u77vRWY) Patreon channels.

 **Note: This feature is enabled by default.**